papaemmelab/nf-ffperase/README.md

 Output is the features, located at: `{outdir}/preprocess/features.tsv`.

 #### ⚡️ Optional Speed Improvements
 Option `--splitPileup` corresponds to number of mutations to include in each pileup split and is set as default to 1000. `--splitReads` corresponds to number of reads to include within each picard split with a default of 7,500,000.
 If desired and resources are available, decreasing these will increase the number of split jobs optimizing the pileup and picard processes.
+Changes to these will impact how much memory is required per job so may require updates in nextflow config.

 ### 2. 🔮 Classifying Artifacts